Obbaron/ampm-analysis/README.md

 ## Contributing

 This is an internal research tool.
-For questions or suggestions, please contact the development team.
+For questions or suggestions, please contact me!

 ## License